jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Not everyone gets an internship.
 No one had internships in the summer of 2020 when COVID first hit.
 Companies may be struggling financially.

+An internship is valuable, but it is not the only path to becoming a strong Software Engineer.

 If you find yourself without a traditional internship, look for opportunities with faculty.
 A professor may have some grant money to hire a research assistant.